X. How to Discern False Shepherds, Antichrists, and False Christs

 7. Look at the leaders of each denomination—they are all arrogant and self-righteous, and their interpretations of the Bible lack context and are guided by their own imaginings.
 They all rely on gifts and erudition to do their work.
 If they could not preach at all, would people follow them?
 They do, after all, possess some knowledge and can preach on some doctrine, or they know how to win others over and make use of some artifice.
 They use these to bring people before themselves and deceive them.
 Nominally, those people believe in God, but in reality, they follow their leaders.
 When they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
 A human is the medium of their faith in God; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?
 Such people are of the same ilk as Paul.

 8. The manifestation of arrogance is rebellion and resistance against God.
 When people are arrogant, self-important, and self-righteous, they tend to set up their own independent kingdoms and do things however they want.
 They also bring others into their own hands and draw them into their embraces.
-For people to be capable of doing such things, it means the essence of their arrogance has become that of the archangel.
-When their arrogance and self-importance reach a certain level, then that determines that they are the archangel and will put God aside.
-If you possess such an arrogant disposition, God will have no place in your heart.
+For people to be capable of doing such things, it means the essence of their arrogant nature is that of Satan; it is that of the archangel.
+When their arrogance and self-importance reach a certain level, they become the archangel, and God must be put aside.
+If you possess such an arrogant nature, God will have no place in your heart.

 We have preached the gospel over and over to many leaders within religious circles, but no matter how we fellowship on the truth with them, they do not accept it.
 Why is this?
 It is because their arrogance has become second nature, and God no longer has a place in their hearts!
 Some people might say, “People under the leadership of certain pastors in the religious world really have a lot of drive; it is as though they have God in their midst!”
 Do you take having enthusiasm for having drive?
 No matter how lofty those pastors’ sermons might sound, do they know God?
 If they truly revered God deep down, would they make people follow them and exalt them?
 Would they monopolize others?
 Would they dare to prevent others from seeking the truth and investigating the true way?
 If they believe that God’s sheep are actually theirs, and that they should all listen to them, then is it not the case that they regard themselves as God?
 Such people are even worse than the Pharisees.
 Are they not antichrists?
 Thus, this arrogant nature of theirs can control them into doing things that betray God.

-Excerpted from “An Arrogant Nature Is the Root of Man’s Resistance to God” in Records of Christ’s Talks
+Excerpted from “An Arrogant Nature Is the Root of Man’s Resistance to God” in Records of Talks of Christ of the Last Days

 9. When God becomes flesh and comes to work among men, all behold Him and hear His words, and all see the deeds that God works from within His body of flesh.
 At that moment, all man’s notions become foam.
 As for those who have seen God appearing in the flesh, they shall not be condemned if they willingly obey Him, whereas those who purposefully stand against Him shall be deemed an opponent of God.
 Such people are antichrists, enemies who willfully stand against God. … Those who willfully stand against the incarnate God shall be punished for their disobedience.
 With regard to these people that willfully stand against God, their opposition stems from the fact that they harbor notions about God, which leads them in turn into actions that disrupt God’s work.
 These people intentionally resist and destroy the work of God.
 They do not merely have notions about God, but they also engage in activities that disrupt His work, and for this reason people of this kind shall be condemned.